 Automated heuristic evaluation

-Another potential use case for AI in the design process would be automated heuristic evaluations that happen automatically, as the design process is underway.
+Another potential use case for AI in the design process would be automated heuristic evaluations that happen as the design process is underway.
 Much like the accessibility tools designers use to check for color contrast, an automated report based on a selected artboard could surface up guidelines or feedback to help guide the design process while it’s underway.
 Once again, this tooling could be baked right into your design tool of choice and would help to ensure designs follow general best practices.
 Teams could even train the AI on specific design principles and receive feedback way ahead of a team review, helping to reduce design cycles.

 The speculative examples above are but a few potential ways that AI can be integrated into our design tools.
 There are many more possibilities here, each of which could help expedite, augment or automate the design process.